 The Wet Brush is my FAVORITE.
 Okay, so this one isn’t really a “product” per se, but it is definitely a toiletry item I used to replace my chemically-heavy detangler and leave-in-conditioner.
 The “Wet” Brush is one of the best detangling brushes I’ve used to date.
 Because I have naturally wavy/curly hair that I often straighten, I needed to find a safe-solution to reduce the knots and breakage I often experienced.
 This brush was able to unravel my toughest tangles without me resorting to use any harsh chemicals or conditioning treatments.
-You can buy the brush here [affiliate link].
+You can buy the brush here.

 Finding a pregnancy-safe shampoo was never something that really crossed my mind with my first child.
 I mostly avoided the big hair no-no’s like color treatments and chemical straightening procedures that contain formaldehyde, but I didn’t really think twice about my shampoo.
 But of course, the more I looked into this one I found another long list of questionable chemicals already being used in the most popular shampoos and conditioners available.
 So with this one I honestly tried not to worry too much.
-I just made sure to use a product that wasn’t overly perfumed and irritating.
-I chose to alternate between Dove and Neutrogena shampoos as I found them to be the most skin/hair-friendly.
+I just made sure to use a product that was sulfate-free.
+I chose to alternate between Dove and Aveeno shampoos as I found them to be the most skin/hair-friendly.

 Although it’s impossible to really avoid every harsh chemical out there, I do believe it is wise to make small changes here and there as life permits to give your new little bundle of joy the best shot at life.